thalescomp/Project-Descriptions-for-Review/DevOps/P0/P0_Reviewer_Instructions.md

-# [DevOps P0] Improvement Plan: Reviewer Instructions
+# [DevOps P0] Investigating the Situation: Reviewer Instructions

 This document provides guidelines to reviewers on how to give feedback on DevOps P0, Improvement Plan.
 Please read it carefully and thoroughly before beginning to review student projects.